agraef/faust-mcp/README.md

 Scribble strips are also supported; they will show the name of the controls assigned to each fader and encoder, and also display the corresponding parameter values.
 Also, if you're using the included midiosc.pd abstraction, the transport keys of the device can be used to control playback.

+## Usage

 Some examples are included which can be run straight away from the source directory.
 A few sample Faust instruments and effects can be found in the dsp directory.
 Before running any of the examples, you'll have to compile these; a Makefile is included, so you can just type `make` in the dsp folder to do this.

+### Device connections

 The provided examples have all been set up so that the MCP device is expected to be connected to Pd's *second* MIDI port, so you'll have to configure your Pd MIDI connections accordingly.
-E.g., on Linux, make sure that Pd is configured for (at least) two MIDI input and output ports, and use a patchbay utility like QjackCtl to connect your MCP device to Pd's second MIDI input and output.
+E.g., on Linux, make sure that Pd is configured for (at least) two MIDI input and output ports, and use a patchbay utility like QjackCtl to connect your MCP device to Pd's second MIDI input *and* output.
+Note that the incoming connection is used to transmit the data from the device to the mcp abstraction, while the outgoing connection transmits feedback data from the abstraction back to the device.

-Normally, you want to have the connections set up beforehand, so that the mcp.pd patch can initialize the fader positions and scribble strips of the device when the patch gets loaded (i.e., at loadbang time).
+You want to have these connections set up beforehand, so that the mcp.pd patch can initialize the fader positions and scribble strips of the device when the patch gets loaded (i.e., at loadbang time).

+### Running the examples

 Once you've compiled the Faust sources and set up the MIDI connections, you can open the simple.pd or synth.pd example in Pd and kick the tires.
 Both examples contain some Faust units and the corresponding pd-faust GUIs.
 The included mcp instance will display the scribble strips for the first bank of controls; if your MCP device is connected properly and has a scribble strip display, the strips will also be shown on the device.
 Also, if your device has motor faders, launching the patch will set them to the initial values of the corresponding Faust controls.
-You can now start moving the faders and/or encoders of your MCP device and see the controls change accordingly in pd-faust GUIs the patch.
+When you move the faders and/or encoders of your MCP device, you should see the controls change accordingly in the GUIs of the `faust~` objects in the patch.

 The synth.pd example also includes a modified version of pd-faust's midiosc player, which can be used for MIDI file playback and will be wired up to the MCP device, so that you can use the transport controls of the device to start and stop playback.
 The simple.pd example only provides live MIDI input; connect your MIDI keyboard (or MIDI player app) to Pd's first MIDI input port and start jamming.

+### Using the abstraction in your own patches

 To use the abstraction in your own patches, it's enough to copy the mcp folder to the directory containing your patch.
 If you prefer, you can also install the abstraction by dropping the mcp folder into one of the locations on Pd's library search path, such as ~/.pd-externals on Linux; please check your local Pd documentation for details.